AlexPresso/VideoStation-FFMPEG-Patcher/.github/ISSUE_TEMPLATE/bug_report.md

 - Copy paste those lines in another new [gist](https://gist.github.com/)
 - Copy paste all the gists links in the issue

+## `gstreamer.log` (containing the ffmpeg-wrapper execution logs)
+- Go to the temporary directory: `cd /tmp`
+- Type `ls -al | grep gst` to list all files containing "ffmpeg" and check you have one named `gstreamer.log`
+- Type `tail -200 gstreamer.log` to print the last 200 lines to the console
+- Copy paste those lines in a new [gist](https://gist.github.com/)
+- Add the gist link to the issue

+## `gstlaunch-xxxx.stderr` (containing chunks transcoding operations)
+- When you ran `ls -al | grep gst` you should have seen another file that looks like `gstreamer-xxxx.stderr` in case of error, the file may not be there, in that specific case, you can ignore these steps.
+- Type `tail -100 gstlaunch-xxxx.stderr` (replacing the filename by the correct one)
+- Copy paste those lines in a new [gist](https://gist.github.com/)
+- Type `head -300 gstlaunch-xxxx.stderr` (replacing the filename by the correct one)
+- Copy paste those lines in another new [gist](https://gist.github.com/)
+- Copy paste all the gists links in the issue

 **Additional context**
 Add any other context about the problem here.